The C-word isn’t the big stuff…we’re missing the big stuff!

 I remember the day like it was yesterday, the giddy school girl excitement tinged with anxiety deep in my stomach as I approached my office building.
 I was getting my life back, another shot, but would he even remember me let alone how I like my coffee?
 Then, still 100 metres away, my swirling thoughts and emotions were interrupted with a booming Taaaaaanya!!
-I looked up to see him waving vehemently and smiling the most heartwarming smile now etched permanently into my heart.
+I looked up to see him waving vehemently and smiling the most heartwarming smile.
+A smile now etched permanently into my heart.
 I felt a tear start to well as I approached the cafe…I hadn’t been forgotten.
-George, my gorgeous ‘coffee guy’ who had been a crucial and favourite part of my morning ritual before the diagnosis stood eagerly awaiting me, beaming that huge George smile.
-I had missed our morning ritual of reflecting on the world and life events, large and small as he made me my morning ‘happy juice’.
+George, my lovely ‘coffee guy’ who had been a crucial part of my morning routine before the diagnosis stood eagerly awaiting me, beaming that huge George smile.
+Oh how I had missed our morning ritual of reflecting on the world and life events, large and small, as he made me my morning ‘happy juice’.
 “How are you?”
 George asked.
 “I’ve been thinking of you so much.
-My wife and I went to the hospital but we couldn’t get through to see you because all I knew about you was that your name was Tanya and you drank a long black.“
+My wife and I went to the hospital but we couldn’t get through to see you because all I knew about you was that your name was Tanya, you’re a lawyer who drinks long blacks, and you were being treated for cancer.“

-It was this simple but precious interaction between my friend George who made me my coffee each morning from the cafe in my office building, that I recall fondly when people ask me if, and how, cancer changed my outlook on life.
+It was this simple but powerful interaction between George, the kind barista who made me my coffee each morning at the cafe near my office, that I recall fondly when people ask me if, and how, cancer changed my outlook on life.
 You see, it was my first day back in the office after many months of recovery from a double mastectomy.
 A corporate lawyer in one of Australia’s top firms, the hours were often long and the work, whilst rewarding, could be equally challenging and highly demanding.
 My morning coffee ritual was one of the highlights of my long and busy days, not just because of my love of coffee or the conversations that would flow with George, but because without fail, George would remember how I like my coffee, what my children were up to, what I was reading at the time.
 George listened, he connected, he cared.
-George did this with everyone who came to his cafe.
-But I didn’t fully appreciate just how significant an impact this simple but special morning ritual played in my life before my diagnosis, whilst I was enjoying it.
-I was taking it for granted in the rush and stress of everyday life.
-It wasn’t until I was walking the familiar path toward the cafe on that first day back, realising George would probably have forgotten me and what coffee I like given the hundreds of new faces he sees each week, that I started to appreciate it a little more fully.
-Then as George told me of his and his wife’s attempt to visit me in hospital I was hit by the impact that we have in different people’s lives, often without ever actually realising it.
-They say that trauma helps one to re-prioritise, to stop sweating the small stuff when you’ve faced some of the ‘big stuff’.
-For me it was a journey of discovering and appreciating how some of that small stuff, and there is so much of it in our everyday, is really the big stuff!
+George did this with everyone who came into his cafe.
+But I didn’t fully appreciate just how significant this simple but special morning ritual played in my life before my diagnosis.
+I would often take it for granted in the rush and stress of everyday life.
+It wasn’t until I was walking the familiar path toward the cafe on that first day back, realising George would probably have forgotten me and what coffee I like – given the hundreds of new faces he sees each week, that I began to appreciate it a little more deeply.

+Then as George told me of his and his wife’s attempt to visit me in hospital, I was hit by the impact that we have in each other’s lives, often without ever even realising it.
+How lucky was I to have had the darkenss that revealed the light.
+They say that trauma helps one to re-prioritise.
+That you stop sweating the small stuff when you’ve faced some of the ‘big stuff’.
+For me, it wasn’t so much about not sweating the small stuff anymore.
+It was about discovering and appreciating just how much of the small stuff, the positive ‘little things’ present in our every day, that is actually the big stuff!

 Life without adversity is an illusion and adversity doesn’t discriminate – we all encounter stressful, traumatic, painful times in life.
 It’s unfortunate but it’s a fact.
-It is precisely when we are going through difficult times that we need to find and focus on all the ‘seemingly small’ things that are good in our life, and the stark contrast that a truly traumatic period provides, can help us to finally see them more clearly.
-A morning coffee, a rainbow, a hug from a loved one, a walk in nature, the small, soft hand of a young child snug within yours, a nap in the sunshine, the soft fur and warmth of a puppy resting on your lap…take a moment to think of 6 little ‘big’ things in your life right now.
+It is precisely when we are going through difficult times that we need to find and focus on all the ‘seemingly small’ things that are good in our life…and the stark contrast that a truly traumatic period provides, can help us to see these little ‘big’ things more clearly – if we allow it.
+A morning coffee, a rainbow, a hug from a loved one, a walk in nature, the small, soft hand of a young child snug within yours, a nap in the sunshine, the soft fur and warmth of a puppy resting on your lap…take a moment, close your eyes, and think of 6 little ‘big’ things in your life right now.
 Reflect on how you feel just thinking about them – powerful hey!
-That’s cause they really are the big stuff!
+That’s because they really are the big stuff…and they can work magic if we let them, to keep us moving forward through the darker days.

+2020 has seen us all thrust into a battle with another C-word.
+We are experiencing stress and trauma on unprecedented levels globally…but if we let it, perhaps it is through the very darkness this pandemic is casting across the globe, that the light of the little ‘big’ things we each have in our life will shine through more brightly.
+Perhaps it can help us see and connect more fully to the people and things that we might have been taking for granted before COVID-19, or perhaps are at risk of losing sight of now, consumed instead by stress, fear and uncertainty.
+I wish that we had a cure for COVID-19 but in lieu of fulfilment of that dream, I hope that we can use its darkness to shine a light on all the little ‘big’ things in our life that bring us happiness and joy, because we need to focus on and feed those right now, not lose sight of them or neglect them.

 Studies on the effect of gratitude on the human body and brain have found overwhelming evidence that actions involving the giving and receiving of gratitude can :